vorobushekk/enchanted-context-scribe/README.md

 # ✨ [Magical Stories Generator](https://enchanted-context-scribe.lovable.app)

-> Where imagination meets enchantment.
-Transform your ideas into beautiful fairy tales with the power of AI.
+> Transform your ideas into beautiful fairy tales suitable for children with the power of AI.

 ![Magical Stories Generator](https://img.shields.io/badge/Status-Live-brightgreen) ![Built with Supabase](https://img.shields.io/badge/Backend-Supabase-green) ![AI Powered](https://img.shields.io/badge/AI-OpenAI%20GPT-blue)

 ## 🌟 Overview

-Magical Stories Generator is a beautiful, responsive web application that transforms user prompts into enchanting fairy tales.
+Magical Stories Generator  is a beautiful, responsive web application that transforms user prompts into enchanting fairy tales for children.
 Built with modern web technologies and powered by AI, it offers a secure, scalable platform for creative storytelling.

 ## ✨ Features